darkn3rd/oop-tut/objc/README.md

 ## Overview

-The wikipedia [article](http://en.wikipedia.org/wiki/Objective-C) on Objective:
+The wikipedia [article](http://en.wikipedia.org/wiki/Objective-C) on Objective-C:

 * http://en.wikipedia.org/wiki/Objective-C

 ## Installation

-Here are some [Installation Instructions](INSTALL.md) that will help configure and setup an Objective-C v1 environment with the Foundation Libraries.
+Here are some [Installation Instructions](INSTALL.md) that will help configure and setup an Objective-C environment with the Foundation Libraries.

 ## Lessons